distantmagic/paddler/README.md

 Paddler overcomes this by maintaining a stateful load balancer that is aware of each server's available slots, ensuring efficient request distribution.
 Additionally, Paddler uses agents to monitor the health of individual [llama.cpp](https://github.com/ggerganov/llama.cpp) instances, providing feedback to the load balancer for optimal performance.
 Paddler also supports the dynamic addition or removal of [llama.cpp](https://github.com/ggerganov/llama.cpp) servers, enabling integration with autoscaling tools.

+> [!NOTE]
+> In simple terms, the `slots` in llama.cpp refer to predefined memory slices within the server that handle individual requests.
+When a request comes in, it is assigned to an available slot for processing.
+They are predictable and highly configurable.
+>
+> You can learn more about them in [llama.cpp server](https://github.com/ggerganov/llama.cpp/tree/master/examples/server) documentation.

 ## How it Works

 ### Registering llama.cpp Instances